“One’s destination is never a place, but a new way of seeing things.”

-This is a guest post by a friend who lives in Bangalore and here she talks about her recent trip to Hyderabad and the experience of living in OYO rooms.
+This is a guest post by a friend who lives in Bangalore and here she talks about her recent trip to Hyderabad and the experience of living in budget hotel.

 Travel has always attracted me, and there is something about exploring outdoors that satisfies my inner spirit.
 I was working a nine to five job in the Silicon Valley of India.
 There wasn’t any time for myself, let alone to immerse in my love for travel and photography.
 However, where there’s a will there’s a way, right?
 Time is money, and I was short on both.
 The spirit of traveling was kicking, and I decided to visit Hyderabad on the weekend.

 The budget was my primary concern, and I wanted to keep it as low as I could.
 So, I started looking for inexpensive flights and budget hotels in Hyderabad.
 Prices of flights were more or less the same and I booked a round trip for ₹3200.
-Hotels were a different story altogether, and the options seemed shady and unreliable.
-Thankfully, I had already heard good things about OYO Rooms from my friends, and I decided to check them out myself.
+Hotels were a different story altogether but I did find a good one.
 I booked a hotel for 899 rupees a night and let me tell you; I was shocked how good the services were.
 More on that later!